alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 ### 1. Extract and Load
 - Full load of users and episodes data from CSV files into their own raw tables, using DBT seeds.
 Acceptable since these are reference data and assumed to be relatively small and stable.
-- Incremental load of any "new" event JSON data into the raw table, using an external table and an incremental DBT model with timestamp-based filtering.
+- Incremental load of any "new" event JSON data files into the raw table, using an "external" table.

 Note: "new" data would typically be provided as new files, for example:
 ```